thenumbernine/langfix-lua/README.md

 - Think of a new file extension to use?
 - How about `++` etc operators?
 But for the latter I'd have to change the single-line comments `--` ...  maybe go as far as Python did and just do `+=` 's ?
 - I disagree so strongly with LuaJIT's default ctype struct index behavior of throwing errors if fields are missing, which breaks typical Lua convention of just returning nil, that I'm half-tempted to wrap all indexing operations in my `lua-ext`'s `op.safeindex` function, just to restore the original functionality, just to prove a point, even though I know it'll slow everything down incredibly.

-- I could use traditional ternary `a?b:c` combined with safe-navigation `a?.b?:c()` so long as I 1) make null-coalescence an operator of its own, like `a??b`, instead of a ternary with 2nd arg missing `a?:b` and 2) force safe-navigation to not have spaces between the `?` and `.`...

 ### Complementing Features In Other Libraries:
 - [`lua-ext`](https://github.com/thenumbernine/lua-ext):